Quakers -- History

-Scope and Content note This collection is comprised of the single volume account book of Israel Howell Birdsall.
-The volumes includes an index, in which individuals are organized alphabetically.
-Entries record amounts paid or owed, the goods purchased, and the currency used.
+Overview Entries in the account book of Israel Howell Birdsall record amounts paid or owed, goods purchased, and currency used.
 Majority of entries include the purchase and sale of: oil, oil meal (used as food for livestock), flax seed, plaster, beans, apples, and butter.
+The volume includes an index, in which individuals are organized alphabetically.

 "An Addition to the book, entitled, The Spirit of the Martyrs Revived.
 It being a short account of some Remarkable Persecution in New England"

-Scope and Content note This collection is comprised of the single volume, handwritten manuscript of Joseph Bolles', entitled "An Addition to the book, entitled, The Spirit of the Martyrs revived.
-It being a short account of some Remarkable Persecution in New England."
-Bolles' manuscript was originally written in 1758.
-This volume is a handwritten copy, copied by Charles E. Pratt, at an unknown date.
+Overview The manuscript of Joseph Bolles, entitled "An Addition to the book, entitled, The Spirit of the Martyrs revived.
+It being a short account of some Remarkable Persecution in New England," was originally written in 1758.
+This volume is a handwritten copy, copied by Charles E. Pratt at an unknown date.
 The volume details the history of British Quaker martyrs in New England.

-Scope and Content note This collection is comprised of the single volume account book, labeled by Branson as volume 2.
-The book records Branson's business transactions as a cobbler.
-Entries include the amount received and the work done, including making shoes, slippers, and boots, repairing shoes, slippers, and boots, and soling, heeling, and capping shoes and boots.
+Overview This account book records Josiah H. Branson's business transactions as a cobbler.
+Entries include the amount received and the work done, including making shoes, slippers, and boots; repairing shoes, slippers, and boots; and soling, heeling, and capping shoes and boots.